igorkislyuk/bacteria/README.md

 ## Functionality overview

 There is only one required method to call.
-It's `withDuration`, because of assigning factory as transition delegate under cover
+It's `withDuration`, because of assigning factory as transition delegate under cover.
+To help figure out, for which controller you will apply your settings, library use several basic keywords, like: **present** is used for controller that will be shown, **dismiss** is used for controller which that be hidden, **from** is used for controller settings that will be shown, **to** is used for controller settings that will be hidden

 1. `withDuration(XXX)` - use this to specify duration for transition.
 XXX - float value in seconds.
-Applied both for presentation and dismissal
+Applied both for present and dismiss transition

 2. `presentTransition(XXX)` - use this to specify transition type for presented controller.
 XXX is one of BCTTransitionType values.
 3. `dismissTransition(XXX)` - use this to specify transition for controller, when it will be dismissing.
 XXX is one of BCTTransitionType values.